The Environment Model

 will never be needed.
 For example, let x = 42 in e

-will require crawling over all of e
+will require crawling over all of e, which might be

-a very large expression, even if x
+a very large expression, even if x never occurs in e,

-occurs only inside a branch of an if expression
+or even if x occurs only inside a branch of an if expression

 that never ends up being evaluated.